crosslandwa/wac.scheduling/README.md

 // the tap object will reset itself if tap.again() is not called for a period of time

+// -----BPM-----
+// a simple utility to represent BPM (beats per minute) to a max of 2 decimal places

+var bpm = Scheduling.BPM(); // bpm defaults to 120 beats per min
+var bpm = Scheduling.BPM(150); // bpm at 150 beats per min
+var bpm = Scheduling.BPMForBeatLength(1000); // bpm with beats of length 1000ms (i.e. 60bpm)

+bpm.on('changed', (bpm) => /* respond to changes in BPM */);

+bpm.changeTo(150); // change to 150 beats per min.
+Emits a 'changed' event bpm.changeBy(3); // increase/decrease bpm by given amount.
+Emits a 'changed' event bpm.current(); // returns current bpm, 153 in this case bpm.report(); // forces bpm to emit a 'changed' event

+bpm.beatLength(); // returns an object with a toMs() function that returns the current beat length in ms
 ```

 ## Tight or loose?